ithaka/pharos/docs/development/anatomy-of-a-component.md

 $ yarn storybook:wc:dev
 ```

-You can also create `PharosSparklyText.react.stories.mdx` to write stories that test the generated React version of SparklyText.
+You can also create `PharosSparklyText.react.stories.tsx` to write stories that test the generated React version of SparklyText.
 Before you're truly ready for production, you'll also need to [test your component](./testing.md).

 ## Special cases